Back at the cottage, Robert suddenly remembered what Mrs Crighton

 "But not to hide from the police."

 "Tell Gary Hurley to search the place.
-That's the right way to go about it."
+That's the right

 "But what if Jessica is an innocent victim?"